David Cole (music producer): Career

-Cole was a keyboardist at a Tennessee church choir, and in the 1980s, he performed at the New York City nightclub Better Days.
+Cole was a keyboardist in a Tennessee church choir, and in the 1980s, he performed at the New York City nightclub Better Days.
 Robert Clivillés was a resident DJ there, and the two became friends.
 At the end of the decade, the two were active in the dance music acts 2 Puerto Ricans, a Blackman and a Dominican and the 28th Street Crew, and they produced the short-lived duo the Brat Pack.
 Cole also released the solo single "You Take My Breath Away" in 1988.
 Together with Clivillés, he was responsible for the formation of the pop group Seduction.
 They contributed to the career of former Weather Girls singer Martha Wash, who at the same time was one of the lead vocalists for the dance act Black Box.
 The duo's biggest success, however, was C+C Music Factory, founded in 1989.
 Also in 1989, Clivillés and Cole released a single under the moniker the Crew, titled "Get Dumb!
 (Free Your Body)", featuring later C+C Music Factory rapper Freedom Williams.